Xavier-Castellanos-Girouard/PRISM_NGS_Analyses/README.md

 ## Executing the code ##
 The pipeline is designed such that there is one master script for each individual analysis: **mageck.sh** for sgRNA counting, and **NestedPCR_MasterScript.sh** for On-Target analyses. <br>
-These master scripts should be executed on a command line from the PRISM_NGS_Analysis/scripts directory. <br> See the dependencies for the scripts in the README section below. <br>
+These master scripts should be executed on a command line from the PRISM_NGS_Analysis/scripts directory. <br> See the dependencies for the scripts in the README section below.
+Further information on the input data and the invdividual scripts are found in their respective README files <br>

+## Dependencies ##

+- Cutadapt version 5.0
+- Samtools version 1.9
+- Bowtie2 version 2.3.5.1
+- Python version 3.10
+  - pandas 2.2.3
+  - numpy 2.2.4
+  - tqdm 4.67.1
+- R version 4.4.0
+  - dplyr 1.1.4
+  - tidyr 1.3.1
+  - data.table 1.15.4
+  - ggplot2 3.5.1

 ## References ##